jekor/vocabulink/articles/terms-of-use.markdown

-#title Vocabulink Terms of Use
+% Vocabulink Terms of Use

-* 1. ACCEPTANCE OF TERMS
+## 1. ACCEPTANCE OF TERMS

 Please read this agreement carefully before you ("User") use this website, vocabulink.com (the "Site").
 Your use of the Site constitutes agreement with the terms and conditions of use set forth herein (the "Terms").

-* 2. MODIFICATIONS TO THIS AGREEMENT
+## 2. MODIFICATIONS TO THIS AGREEMENT

 We reserve the right, at our sole discretion, to change, modify or otherwise alter these Terms at any time.
 Such modifications shall become effective